 New Zealand’s stunning mountain ranges mean there is an abundance of rock climbing possibilities.
 Consolidated full of majestic rock fronts and peaks, it’s no wonder so many thrill-seekers explore the Southern Alps mountain range during a visit to the motherland.
 This is the unwritten rule, by all means.

-As you go towards your way up, be certain to stop and take in the astonishing panoramic sights from the top.
+As you go on your way up, be certain to stop and take in the astonishing panoramic sights from the top.

 #6 Canyon Swinging